llaville/php-compatinfo/docs/getting-started.md

 DATABASE_URL="postgresql://db_user:db_password@127.0.0.1:5432/db_name?serverVersion=11&charset=utf8"
 ```

-If you change database connection, you have to run following command(s):
+After installation, or if you change database connection, you have to run following command(s):

 * If you have CompatInfoDB 3.17 or lower
     * `vendor/bin/doctrine orm:schema-tool:create`